Introduction

 The Improvement Activities submission deadline is identical for all collection and submission types.
 All MIPS-eligible clinicians must submit their activities before March 31 of the year following the performance year.

 The Promoting Interoperability category—formerly known as Advancing Care Information—has roots in the MU program and assesses how clinics use certified electronic health record technology (CEHRT) to engage patients.
-Essentially, this category determines whether a practice engages its patients by sharing treatment information like test results, visit summaries, and therapy plans.
+This category determines whether a practice engages patients by sharing treatment information like test results, visit summaries, and therapy plans.
+The Promoting Interoperability category counts for 25% of your MIPS score.

 The Cost category—originally derived from the Value-Based Modifier program—measures the cost of a provider’s care either over the course of the year or during a patient’s hospital stay.
 CMS scores this category based on claims submitted throughout a performance year.